 The group also performed at Piccadilly Circus Circus on a stage in the middle of a pedestrianised Regent Street, part of the secret pop-up circus for The Mayor of London’s Surprises for the London 2012 festival.

-In 2012, film-maker Deborah May, cameraman/artist David Gopsill and Crying Out Loud’s artistic director Rachel Clare travelled to Morocco to film the Hammich family at home in Tangier to find out how Taoub was made, and how their later work Chouf Ouchouf was inspired by the Medina, the city’s bustling old quarter.
+In 2012, film-maker Deborah May, cameraman/artist David Gopsill and Crying Out Loud’s artistic director Rachel Clare travelled to Morocco, to film in Tangier to find out how Taoub was made, and how Chouf Ouchouf was inspired by the Medina, the city’s bustling old quarter.
 The film, Circus in the Medina, was broadcast on The Space in the same year.